aescrdni/miRNA_model/README.md

 If with_features == 1, output is a 1-row table, containing all calculated features as well as the log2 fold change value.

 # Finding target sites
+Canonical binding sites may be found independently by the user, or by employing the function Utils/find_potential_targets.m.
+This function can find either only canonical targets or both canonical and non-canonical targets, using the argument "is_canonical".
 # Credits
 Authors: Shaked Bergman, Alon Diament and Tamir Tuller.